 Learn to copy

 A master was once a beginner and achieved mastery by copying the master.
-Same is the case of a business plan.
+The same is the case of a business plan.
 Find a plan that belongs to the pro of an industry that is similar to yours and then uses the sample business plan as inspiration and generates ideas.
-You should look out for words phrasing and writing style in general and then borrow it while adding your unique element to the plan.
+You should look out for word phrasing and writing style in general and then borrow it while adding your unique element to the plan.